Beiri/laracasts-council/readme.md

+# Council

+This is an open source forum that was built and maintained at Laracasts.com.

 ## Installation

 ### Step 1.

 > To run this project, you must have PHP 7 installed as a prerequisite.

-> Begin by cloning this repository to your machine, and installing all Composer dependencies.
+Begin by cloning this repository to your machine, and installing all Composer dependencies.

 ```bash
 git clone git@github.com:JeffreyWay/council.git